avipars/CS-Resources/data_struct2/README.md

   - Acyclic and connected graph
   - Connected components of a forest = a tree
   - Graph G = (V,E) is a tree iff G is acyclic and  `|E|` =  `|V| - 1 `
+  - Height of any complete tree is log(n) - base depends on # of children allowed

 - Forest
   - Acyclic graph
   - a tree is a forest, but a forest isn't always a tree